nevalang/neva/docs/types.md

 ## Definition

-Type Definition consists of an id, optional type parameters, and a body expression (except for base types).
+Type Definition starts with `type` keyword and consists of an id, optional type parameters, and a body expression (except for base types).

 Examples: